tanyapowell/restaurant-reviews/doc/CONTRIBUTING.md

 ## PLEASE READ THE GOVERNANCE BELOW:

 ### 1. Your first contribution?
-Get excited your about to contribute to a great team project with your code.
+Get excited you’re about to contribute to a great team project with your code.

 ### 2. Meet each team member where they are and be super supportive
-- as we all strive for greatness, please see this wonderful cheatsheet to help you format your Git Hub code properly.
+- as we all strive for greatness, please see this wonderful cheat sheet to help you format your GitHub code properly.
 [CLICKE HERE](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ### 3. Allow team members to be spontaneous
 - expect unexpected changes and commits.
 Make sure to comment, comment, comment.

 ### 4. Don't expect them “to know”.
-- It's OK to be wrong, but always reseach for answers you need as these contribution guidelines are a way to communicate how people should contribute.
+- It's OK to be wrong, but always research for answers you need as these contribution guidelines are a way to communicate how people should contribute.
 Also read [Code Of Conduct](https://github.com/tanyapowell/restaurant-reviews/blob/add-code-of-conduct-1/CODE_OF_CONDUCT.md)

-### 5. Appreciate your team as you would want to be appreciated for all your hard work.
+### 5. Appreciate your team, as you would want to be appreciated for all your hard work.
-- It creates a safe environment for spontenuety and highten a sense of wellbeing of the entire team.
+- It creates a safe environment for spontaneity and heightens a sense of wellbeing of the entire team.

 ### 6. No pressure
 - just work hard and do your best.
 We are working towards March 2021.